davidemms/OrthoFinder/README.md

 [Emms, D.M. and Kelly, S. **(2015)** _OrthoFinder: solving fundamental biases in whole genome comparisons dramatically improves orthogroup inference accuracy._ **Genome Biology** 16:157](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2)

 ## Getting started with OrthoFinder
-Below are the basic steps for downloading and running OrthoFinder.
-There is also a step-by-step tutorial, which guides you through running your first analysis and exploring the results.
+You can find a step-by-step tutorial here: [Downloading and checking OrthoFinder](https://davidemms.github.io/orthofinder_tutorials/downloading-and-checking-orthofinder.html) including **instructions for Mac**, for which Bioconda is very easy option and is therefore recommended.
+There are also tutorials on that site which guide you through running your first analysis and exploring the results files.

-You can find the **OrthoFinder tutorial here**: <https://davidemms.github.io>

-### Installing OrthoFinder
+### Installing OrthoFinder on Linux
 1. Download the latest OrthoFinder.tar.gz release from github: https://github.com/davidemms/OrthoFinder/releases (or use wget from the command line: `wget https://github.com/davidemms/OrthoFinder/releases/latest/download/OrthoFinder.tar.gz`)

 2. In a terminal, 'cd' to where you downloaded the package